gitlabhq/gitlabhq/doc/user/project/integrations/jira.md

      ---

+>**Notes:**
+- Our integration does not support SSO (such as SAML).
+You will need to create an HTTP basic authentication password.
+You can do this by heading to the user profile, looking up the username, and setting a password.

 1. Now, let's create a `gitlab-developers` group which will have write access to projects in JIRA.
 Go to the **Groups** tab and select **Create group**.